 What to see and do in Buenos Aires

-Here where the tango was born and Diego Maradonna celebrated his biggest success, the colorful pedestrian zone „El Caminito“ is located.
-Almost all tin houses are colorful painted and decorated and there are many extraordinary statues on this street between the restaurants, cafés and shops.
-E.g. there is one statue of Maradonna, because the home stadium of the world famous football player „La Bombonera“ is only 3 blocks away.
-Don´t leave the tourist paths because La Boca is still one of the most dangerous areas of the city.
+The harbour area La Boca is one of the most famous areas in Buenos Aires.
+It is said that, a long long time ago the tango was born here.
+Moreover, in the 80s and 90s the world famous football player Diego Maradonna celebrated his biggest successes in La Boca with the football club Boca Juniors.
+Today it is famous for the colorful pedestrian zone „El Caminito“.
+Almost all houses in this neighbourhood are colorfully painted and there are many extraordinary statues, like the one of Diego Maradonna.
+Furthermore, there are a lot of restaurants, cafés and shops.
+The home stadium of the Boca Juniors „La Bombonera“ is only 3 blocks away from "El Caminito".
+But don´t leave the tourist paths because La Boca is still one of the most dangerous areas of Buenos Aires.

 The cemetery in Recoleta is not a normal cemetery.
 There are 7000 impressive mausoleums and countless statues.
 Not the most spectacular tomb but maybe the most visited one of the first public cemetery of the city is the one from Eva Perón (Evita), the former first lady of Argentina.